 Why Do Accountability Groups Fail?

-Despite the value of accountability groups, many accountability groups become ineffective and useless.
-I’ve heard some people complain their experiences in accountability groups actually made them less effective in their goals.
+Despite the value of accountability groups, many become ineffective and useless.
+I’ve heard some people complain that their experiences in accountability groups actually made them less effective in reaching their goals.
 Perhaps you’ve experienced a group like this.

 What goes wrong?
-There are at least four problems that can derail an accountability group and undermine its effectiveness.
+At least four problems can derail an accountability group and undermine its effectiveness.

 This should be fairly obvious, but an accountability group is bound to fail if the group never gets together.
 Depending on the purpose and nature of the group, you may not need to meet every week–once a month may be sufficient.